-If you’re sending a large amount of money and the recipient needs to access that cash as soon as possible, they will experience a much shorter wait time with a cashier’s check.
+If you’re sending a large amount and the recipient needs to access that cash as soon as possible, they will experience a much shorter wait time with a cashier’s check.

 It typically takes just a single business day.
-Even if you’re just sending money to a family member, a cashier’s checks can be helpful to quickly give them access to the funds they need.
+Even if you need to send money to a family member, a cashier’s checks can be helpful to quickly give them access to the funds they need.

 Where can you get a cashier’s check?

 Banks and credit unions are the only places that offers them.
-You typically must already have an account with the financial institution, but you may be able to find a place that doesn’t require this step.
+You typically must already have a checking or savings account with the financial institution, but you may be able to find a place that doesn’t require this step.

 Just expect to take some extra time and effort to find such a bank.
-But if you need one quickly and don’t have any type of banking account, now might be the time to open one up.
+But if you need one quickly and don’t have any type a bank account, now might be the time to open one up.

 For credit union members, you can often get one from any credit union near you (not just your own) as long as yours participates in shared branching.
 This convenience provides you with more options when you need to purchase one.

 Each check typically costs around $8 and $10, though the exact amount varies depending on your bank or credit union.
 When you go in, make sure you bring a photo ID with you.
 You’ll also need the funds to cover the amount of the check, which can be in the form of cash or deposits already in your bank account.